chikorita157/holo-xenforo/README.md

 ![Holo, of course.](holo.png)

 # Holo
-Anime episode discussion post bot for [Sakurajima Xenforo Forums](https://forums.sakurajima.moe/).
-Monitors online stream services for newly published episodes and creates a new thread for each for a specified forum via Xenforo API.
-This is a fork of the original Holo to work on Xenforo via its API.
+Anime episode discussion post bot for [Sakurajima Xenforo Forums](https://forums.sakurajima.moe/) and WordPress.
+Monitors online stream services for newly published episodes and creates a new thread for each for a specified forum via Xenforo and WordPress API.
+This is a fork of the original Holo to work on Xenforo and WordPress via its API.

+To use Holo with Xenforo only, use the xenforo branch

 Season configurations (show names and associated service URLs for each anime season) can be found in `season_configs`.
 Each can be loaded using the `edit` module.